How do you know it's cold out?

 We're not getting rid of motorbike champion Valentino Rossi anytime soon.
 He's always zooming off somewhere, which makes a steady relationship with another human bean so difficult that he reckons that he is: "happily married to his motorbike, which reciprocates his love, if not always."
 Which explains September's broken leg, which put him out of competition for all of three weeks.

 M. Hill, QC, would like British-born failed jihadis to be allowed back into the country to be 'reintegrated'.
 Let us hope that he is standing next to one of them when the undesirable decides to reintegrate him/herself into the landscape explosively.

 Public Service Announcement

 10,000 examples of internet email assaults gathered from the World Wide Web over 2 decades it's a brilliant resource exposing Nigerian-type 419 scams, bogus lotteries & job offers, phishing attempts, next-of-kin scams, scams involving loot from foreign wars, fake generosity of big lottery winners and much, much more!

 CLICK HERE to find out what email miracles are on offer.

 |Created for Romiley Anarchists' League by workers in revolt against oppression|

-to set the record straight in the 3rd millennium. © RAL, October MM17.
+to set the record straight in the 3rd millennium. © RAL, December MM17.